 When the maneuvers ended, the members of the 192nd Tank Battalion was sent to Camp Polk, and the men had no idea why they were being kept there.
 What they were told, on the side of a hill, was that they were being sent overseas.
 It was at this time that members of the battalion, 29 years old or older, were allowed to resign from federal service.
 Leonard either volunteered, or had his name drawn, and was assigned to the 192nd to replace a Guardsman who was released from federal service.

 The battalion traveled west by train, over different train routes, to San Francisco, California.
 Arriving there, they were taken by ferry to Ft.
 McDowell, by the U.S.A.T.
-Frank M. Coxe, on Angel Island in San Francisco Bay.
+General Frank M. Coxe, on Angel Island in San Francisco Bay.
 At Fort McDowell, they were given physicals and inoculated by the battalion's medical detachment.
 Those men found to have a minor medical condition were held back and scheduled to rejoin the battalion at a later date.
 Some men were simply replaced.

-The 192nd was boarded onto the U.S.A.T.
-Hugh L. Scott and sailed on Monday, October 27th.
+Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
-The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd and had a two day layover, so the soldiers were given shore leave so they could see the island.
+The ship arrived at Honolulu, Hawaii, on Sunday, November 2 and had a two day layover, so the soldiers were given shore leave so they could see the island.

-On Wednesday, November 5th, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
-It was at this time it was joined by, the heavy cruiser, the U.S.S.
-Louisville and, another transport, the S.S.
-Calvin Coolidge.
-Sunday night, November 9th, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11th.
+President Calvin Coolidge.
+Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Date Line.
-On Saturday, November 15th, smoke from an unknown ship was seen on the horizon.
+On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country.

 When they arrived at Guam on Sunday, November 16th, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm's way.
 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20th, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

 At the fort, they were greeted by Colonel Edward P. King, who apologized they had to live in tents along the main road between the fort and Clark Airfield.
 He made sure that they had what they needed and received Thanksgiving Dinner before he went to have his own dinner.
-Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.
+Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.